kub0x/ezine/Windows-Bypass-DEP/articulo.md

 ## What is a ROP chain?

-ROP (Return Oriented Programming) is a technique used for chaining multiple functions (gadgets) from any module of the program to accomplish shellcode execution.
+ROP<sup id="a6">[6](#f6)</sup><sup id="a7">[7](#f7)</sup> (Return Oriented Programming) is a technique used for chaining multiple functions (gadgets) from any module of the program to accomplish shellcode execution.
 It works because the gadgets are located inside any .DLL/module loaded in the Virtual Space Address of the program.
 These gadgets are marked as executable, so it's perfect to use them to chain multiple instructions to setup registers and finally call VirtualProtect.

 ```c
 BOOL WINAPI VirtualProtect(